 Mary Avenue Overcrossing was included in the following City of Sunnyvale plans:

-Responses were provided to community comments, and City Council certified the Final EIR and approved the Mary Avenue Extension project in October 2008.
-In 2009, the Sunnyvale West Neighborhood Association filed a legal challenge against the City regarding the adequacy of the EIR document based on the use of a 2020 traffic baseline for the traffic analysis.
-The Superior Court granted the petition in 2009, and the 6th District Court of Appeal upheld the Superior Court decision in 2010.
-City Council subsequently decertified the EIR and voided the project approval in 2011.
+The City Council certified the Final ElR and approved the Mary Avenue Extension project in October 2008.
+In 2009, the Sunnyvale West Neighborhood Association filed a legal challenge against the City.
+The legal challenge was about the adequacy of the ElR document, and the use of a 2020 traffic baseline for the traffic analysis.
+The Superior Court granted the petition in 2009.
+The 6th District Court of Appeal upheld the Superior Court decision in 2010.
+Because of this, the City Council decertified the EIR and voided the project approval in 2011.